 Former captain George Gregan currently holds the record for the highest-capped Wallabies player, having played in the green and gold 139 times, 59 of those as captain.
 Flanker George Smith remains the most-capped forward, having represented Australia on 110 occasions.
 David Campese holds the record for the most Wallabies tries scored, while Michael Lynagh remains the Wallabies all-time leading pointscorer, with 911.

-Wallabies team to compete in game two of the Bledisloe Cup 2014
+Wallabies matchday 23 to compete in Round 4 of the 2014 Rugby Championship